pixelkind/iOS-development/docs/swift.md

 ## Extensions

-You can extend an existing class or struct and confirm to a new protocol.
+You can extend an existing class or struct.
+You can eiterh add additional functions or you can make it confirm to a new protocol.
 Extensions work app-wide.
 For example, you can extend the `String` class.

 ```Swift
 struct Cat {